-- > The progress and development of every pupil in their class - > Record all evidence of progress on Earwig - > Working closely with any teaching assistants, HLTAs or specialist staff to plan and assess the impact of support and interventions, and how they can be linked to classroom teaching - > Working with the SENDCO to review each pupil's progress and development and decide on any changes to provision - > Ensuring they follow this SEN policy
+- > The progress and development of every pupil in their class - > Working closely with any teaching assistants, HLTAs or specialist staff to plan and assess the impact of support and interventions, and how they can be linked to classroom teaching. - Working with the SENDCO to review each pupil's progress and development and decide on any changes to provision. - > Ensuring they follow this SEN policy.